Parliamentary sovereignty in the United Kingdom: Membership of the European Union (1973–2020)

+Although not stated specifically (or even directly acknowledged by politicians) in the 1972 Act the principle of EU Law (previously Community Law) having primacy over the domestic laws of the member states also applied to the United Kingdom.

+In the run-up to the 1975 United Kingdom European Communities membership referendum the then Labour government led by the then Prime Minister Harold Wilson distributed a pamphlet on behalf of HM Government to every household in Britain and in the pamphlet contained the governments assessment on Parliament's future role on continued membership.

+A few days following the outcome of the referendum in which the United Kingdom had confirmed its continued membership "Yes" of the communities in an interview for the Daily Telegraph the then Ulster Unionist (UUP) MP for South Down Enoch Powell confirmed this assessment within the pamphlet on Parliament's role in the future of British EC membership:

 The case of R v.
 Secretary of State for Transport ex parte Factortame is considered decisive as to the superiority of EU law over British law.
 It judged that the Merchant Shipping Act 1988 and section 21 of the Crown Proceedings Act 1947 (which prevented an injunction against the Crown) should be disapplied.
 Alongside R v Employment Secretary, ex parte EOC, these two cases establish that any national legislation, coming into force before or after the European Communities Act 1972, cannot be applied by British courts if it contradicts Community law.

 The Factortame case was considered to be revolutionary by Sir William Wade, who cited in particular Lord Bridge's statement that "there is nothing in any way novel in according supremacy to rules of Community law in areas to which they apply and to insist that... national courts must not be prohibited by rules of national law from granting interim relief in appropriate cases is no more than a logical recognition of that supremacy", which Wade characterises a clear statement that parliament can bind its successors and is therefore a very significant break from traditional thinking.
 Trevor Allan, argued, however, that the change in rule was accepted by the existing order because of strong legal reasons.
 Since legal reasons existed, the House of Lords had, instead, determined what the current system suggested under new circumstances and so no revolution had occurred.